-Environmental Studies or Environmental Science majors may not earn the minor, but may earn the Restoration Ecology certificate.
+Environmental Science majors may not earn the minor, but may earn the Restoration Ecology certificate.

 A minor/certificate in Restoration Ecology provides training from theory to practice, giving you the skills necessary to participate as an effective team member and leader on challenging restoration projects.
 This minor illustrates to employers and funding agencies that you have completed fundamental training in restoration ecology, including a one-year team-based restoration project.